sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 }
 ```

-Now our time line is starting to look like an actual time _line._ In your own pages you could include additional styles to define fonts, colors, and so on, but even without those decorations the visualization is effective.
+Now our timeline is starting to look like an actual time _line._ In your own pages you could include additional styles to define fonts, colors, and so on, but even without those decorations the visualization is effective.

 <style>
 .timeline2 { font-size: 0.8em; }